tymyrddin/purple/source/docs/foundations/montessori/ctf-value.md

 ## Where CTFs fail

 [Over-gamification](gamified-scenarios.md) is a common failure mode.
-When the objective becomes solving challenges for points rather than understanding what the challenges reveal, participants optimise for the flag rather than the learning.
+When the objective shrinks to solving challenges for points, participants optimise for the flag rather than the learning.
 Leaderboards and time pressure can drive this.
 An antidote is a debrief that treats the question "what did you learn" as more important than the final score.